zariffromlatif/Agrohaat/TEAM_SETUP_GUIDE.md

 3. **What to Include:**
    - ✅ All project files
+   - ✅ Database export file: Place `agrohaat_db.sql` in the `database/` folder (RECOMMENDED)
-   - ✅ Database SQL files
+   - ✅ OR include all individual SQL files in `database/` folder (alternative)
    - ✅ PROJECT_DOCUMENTATION.md
    - ✅ This TEAM_SETUP_GUIDE.md
    - ❌ Don't include: `uploads/` folder (can be empty), `node_modules` (if any)

+**Note:** If you have exported the complete database from phpMyAdmin, place the `.sql` file in the `database/` folder.
+This makes setup much easier for teammates!

 ---